3rd Kent Artillery Volunteers (Royal Arsenal): 1918

 After the Armistice came into force, skilled men began to return home.
 Full demobilisation got under way in March 1919 and the artillery left for England on 4 April.

 Postwar

 When the Territorial Army was reformed in 1920, the II Londons became 360 (4th City of London) Battery in the 1st (City of London) Brigade alongside which they had fought throughout the war.
 The battery was based with the rest of the brigade in Bloomsbury, and the link with Woolwich ended.
-Just before World War II, 360 Battery was split off to form a duplicate unit (138th Field Regiment), which fought in Tunisia and Italy.
+Just before World War II, 359 and 360 Batteries were split off to form a duplicate unit (138th Field Regiment), which fought in Tunisia and Italy.